Not All Cat Toys Are Created Equal

 Here are the toys that will motivate your pet to get in the game.

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

 Ever wondered why your cat seems offended by a felt mouse offering, but will ambush a feathered lure like a tiger shark?
 The best of us have questionable tastes (pineapple on pizza!) but if you’re bewildered by your cat’s toy preferences, you’re not alone.
-While we’ve already had experts establish that cats are picky — picky about their food, their litter, their litter boxes — we asked Dr. Mikel Delgado, PhD and certified cat behaviorist, to point us in the right direction at the pet store.
+While we’ve already had experts establish that cats are picky — picky about their food, their litter, their litter boxes — The Wildest asked Mikel Delgado, PhD, a certified cat behaviorist, to point us in the right direction at the pet store.

 In general, our pets prefer stimulating cat toys: small objects that resemble prey and are easy to bat around.
-“If you think about play as an extension of hunting behavior, then it makes sense that cats would prefer toys that resemble prey animals in different ways,” says Dr. Delgado.
+“If you think about play as an extension of hunting behavior, then it makes sense that cats would prefer toys that resemble prey animals in different ways,” Delgado says.
 “That might mean toys that move easily when touched, toys that have fur or other interesting textures, [toys that] have tails or that appear to look like a bird or a mouse.”

 Most cats respond more to interactive toys or to toys attached to a wand that we can manipulate to move in ways prey naturally do in the wild.
 On the other hand, toys that play dead, like felt mice, don’t stimulate cats’ stalking instincts.
 “Felt mice are inanimate, and while kittens and very playful cats might be interested in them, they are essentially dead and other cats will lose interest quickly.”